Apillon/apillon-services/services/config/README.md

 ## Configuration

-Environment variables that has to be set:
+Environment variables that have to be set:

 ```ts
   /*************************************************************